Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Properties and Proofs

 \subsection{Entitlement Privacy Game}

-Finally, an aid distribution system should not unnecessarily disclose personal information of recipients to auditors (\reqlink{auditP}).
+An aid-distribution system should not unnecessarily disclose sensitive information of recipients to auditors (\reqlink{auditP}).
 By design, the auditor learns the sum of entitlements and the number of legitimate recipients.
-We model that the auditor does not learn \emph{more} using a two-world game inspired by \emph{Benaloh’s ballot privacy}~\cite{BernhardCGPW15}, see Algorithm~\ref{alg:ent}.
+We model that the auditor does not learn \emph{more} using a two-world game inspired by \emph{Benaloh’s ballot privacy game}~\cite{BernhardCGPW15}, see Algorithm~\ref{alg:ent}.

 In this game, the registration station and distribution station are honest.
 As before, the adversary can request the creation of honest recipients using $\OracleHonestReg$.
 The key difference is that the game models \emph{two} (parallel) distribution stations.
-The adversary can request that honest recipients show up to these stations using the oracle $\OracleShowUpTwo$, which takes as input two recipient identifiers, which will interact with the respective distribution stations.
+The adversary can request that honest recipients show up to these stations using the oracle $\OracleShowUpTwo$, which takes as input two recipient identifiers, who interact with the respective distribution stations.
+The $\OracleShowUpTwo$ oracle tracks which blocklist the adversary uses in each epoch.

-The adversary outputs a challenge epoch $\epo^*$.
-The two distribution stations will produce their audit proofs for $\epo^*$ (lines 5 and 6).
-Recall that the auditor always learns the total entitlement and the number of recipients.
-Therefore, the adversary loses if these are not the same in the two worlds (lines 7--8).
-Finally, the auditor receives one of the proofs and needs to guess which of the two (lines 9 -- 10).
+In the entitlement privacy experiment, the adversary outputs a challenge epoch $\epo^*$ (line~\ref{alg:ent:target}).
+The two distribution stations will produce their audit proofs for $\epo^*$ (lines~\ref{alg:ent:proof-one}--\ref{alg:ent:proof-two}).
+Recall that the auditor always learns the total entitlement, the number of recipients and the blocklist used.
+Therefore, the adversary loses if these are not the same in the two worlds (lines~\ref{alg:ent:worlds-same}--\ref{alg:ent:world-fail}).
+(Note that requiring that $\BlockList$ is the same in each call to $\OracleShowUpTwo$ is not sufficient to prevent trivial wins because a call to \OnlyNameShowupT could fail in only one of the two worlds.
+This difference would be detectable.)
+Finally, the auditor receives one of the proofs and needs to guess which of the two it is (lines~\ref{alg:ent:guess}--\ref{alg:ent:win}).
 Any extra leakage will let the adversary win the game.

 \begin{definition} Aid-distribution systems provide entitlement privacy if the following advantage is negligible:

 \end{definition}